 - There are very few beige or warm paint colours that look great with marble

 Sea Salt is a super popular colour for ANY room (not just for marble!).
-You’ll find that Sea Salt is a lovely soft green with a gray background to calm it down.
-It’s also been know to flash a bit of a blueish look – without committing to it enough to stretch out of the green zone entirely.
+Sea Salt is a lovely soft green with a gray background to calm it down.
+It’s also been known to flash a bit blue – without committing to it enough to stretch out of the green zone entirely.

 The LRV of Sea Salt is 64, so it will be slightly brighter looking than Sidewalk Gray.

 Read more: Colour Review of Sherwin Williams Sea Salt

 While it’s not shown with marble in this bathroom, from the overall style you can see how Sea Salt is a great paint colour for this type of look.

 2. Benjamin Moore Silver Lake

 Silver Lake is a beautiful light-medium gray with super subtle blue undertones.
 Silver Lake is a cool, stormy gray leaning into a blue undertone that can just slightly favour purple, but sometimes the VERY odd green sneaks in.

 The LRV of Silver Lake is 55, so it has a bit of body to it, but not so much that it will weigh a room down or add TOO much contrast with marble.